giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/Market.md

 ▸ **subscribe**(`cb`): `void`

-Subscribe to orderbook updates.
+Subscribe to order book updates.

-`cb` gets called whenever the orderbook is updated.
+`cb` gets called whenever the order book is updated.
  Its first argument `event` is a summary of the event.
 It has the following properties:

 * `type` the type of change.
 May be: * `"OfferWrite"`: an offer was